Last Updated on November 22, 2025 by Jennifer Bell

 Notes

-- Optional additions include 1/2 cup each of chopped nuts and/or vegan chocolate chips.
+- Optional additions include 1/2 cup each of chopped nuts or dark chocolate chips.

-- Store this cake in an airtight container in the fridge for up to five days or freeze it for up to three months.
+- Store this cake in an airtight container in the fridge for up to five days or in the freezer it for up to three months.
+Thaw at room temperature or in the fridge before serving.

 Nutrition